erbill/partner/docs/music.md

 ## Play Our Music and Enhance Your Customer's Experience

-By playing our handcrafted music in your store, you can:
+By playing our handcrafted music in your store, you can :

 * Create a warm and friendly ambiance that reflects your brand identity.